mrkkrp/mrkkrp.github.io/posts/category-theory-part-1.md

 ## Sections and retractions

-Let's give names to some special maps that will be very useful to us later.
+Let's give names to some special relations of maps that will be very useful to us later.
 If $A \xrightarrow{f} B$, then

 * a **retraction** for $f$ is a map $B \xrightarrow{r} A$ for which $r \circ f = 1_\text{A}$;